 Conclusion

-The Berlin Wall had a profound impact on the Cold War conflict.
-Its physical division and ideological symbolism contributed to the escalation of tensions between the United States and the Soviet Union.
-The fall of the Wall marked the end of the Cold War and led to significant political changes in both Germany and the world.
-Understanding the history and legacy of the Berlin Wall is crucial for comprehending the complexities of the Cold War era.
+The reality is that the Berlin Wall was the sharp end of the conflict between the two worlds during the Cold War.
+Its physical partition and ideological aspiration were responsible for provoking the conflict between the United States and the Soviet Union.
+The break of the Wall was symptomatic of the end of the Cold War and brought many political changes in Germany and the world.
+A brief background and timeline on the Berlin Wall will be important in gaining an appreciation to the period of the Cold War.